Meeting Presentations and Stories

 Posted on Sep 25, 2016

-The Great Bed Race is won or lost during the games refereed by Whitney, Mike, Pam, Beth and Larry (not Rafai, Sorry!).
+The Great Bed Race is won or lost during the games refereed by Whitney, Mike, Pam, Beth and Larry (not Farai, Sorry!).
 This was just one aspect of a great event, won again by Wightman Associates.
 Lakeland and Home was most creative, Lakeland Building Service won best team spirit.
 Wightman also lead in donations, with $1,200.

 The Pumpkin Festival was busy with pumpkin decorating and carving, plant and bake sale, and over 500 pumpkins circulating the tank waiting for the final drawing.